 Silver Hawk’s forerunner was Silver Arrow, a compact V-shape, twin-cylinder, 397-cc, narrow-angle (18-degrees) machine.
 Herbert Collier’s son, Charles, designed the Silver Arrow.
-This motorcycle was not successful: even though it was showing a great soft riding quality and was pretty much quiet, it was not fast, because its engine’s rated output of 16 h. p. did not allow reaching velocities over 95 km/h.
+This motorcycle was not successful: even though it was showing a great soft riding quality and was pretty much quiet, it was not fast, because the engine’s rated output of 16 hp did not allow to reach the speed over 95 km/h.
 On top of that, this motorcycle had other problems: its engine got overheated very often, along with breakdowns of its transmission and brake gear.
 Despite high praise in the press, this motorcycle sales were poor.

 Charles Collier’s ideas, however, were interesting and the motor of the Silver Arrow was innovative for its time, so Herbert decided to refine this design eliminating his son’s mistakes.
-Engine capacity grew to 592-cc, engine rating was increased to 36 h. p.
-The upper camshaft for four cylinders was driven by a single shaft (as opposed to its main competitor, Ariel Square Four, where it was driven by two shafts), and all four cylinders were fed from a single Amal carburettor.
+Engine capacity grew to 592-cc, engine rating was increased to 36 hp.
+The upper camshaft for four cylinders was driven by a single shaft (as opposed to its main competitor, Ariel Square Four, where it was driven by two shafts), and all four cylinders were connected to a single Amal carburetor.
 The disappointing 3-speed gearbox was replaced by a 4-speed gearbox.
-The upper speed limit reached 137 km/h.
+Now the upper-speed limit reached 137 km/h.

-Serial production of this motorcycle model started in 1931.
-Unfortunately, this was not the best time for luxury models, because the world was still experiencing global financial crisis.
+The serial production of this motorcycle model started in 1931.
+Unfortunately, this was not the best time for luxury models, because the world was still experiencing a global financial crisis.
 Silver Hawk’s structural complexity and, consequently, its high price resulted in relatively low sales: some machines were made custom-built, piece by piece.
-Eventually, after four years of production, the production of Matchless Silver Hawk was discontinued, while it remained a legend of a motorcycle so that today this is one of the rarest models around the globe.
+Eventually, after four years the production of Matchless Silver Hawk was discontinued.
+But it remained a legend and today it is probably one of the rarest models around the globe.

 |Manufacturer||Matchless Motor Cycles (Colliers) Ltd, England|